 If you're largely going to use it as extra storage space for beverages rather than a way to keep pricey wines at the right temperature, you can get away with a model on the cheaper end of the spectrum - as long as it has the design and functions you want.

-Manufacturers indicate the number of bottles their wine coolers can store on a regular basis, but keep in mind that the numbers are usually for Bordeaux-style bottles.
-Because bottle sizes fluctuate depending on the sort of wine you buy, the amount of wine you can fit in an undercounter wine cooler at any given time will alter.
+Manufacturers indicate the number of bottles their wine fridges can store on a regular basis, but keep in mind that the numbers are usually for Bordeaux-style bottles.
+Because bottle sizes fluctuate depending on the sort of wine you buy, the amount of wine you can fit in an undercounter wine fridge at any given time will alter.

-If you know you need to be able to fit a particular number of bottles into your wine cooler to be satisfied with your purchase, the smartest move is to choose a wine cooler that claims a number higher than the number you need.
+If you know you need to be able to fit a particular number of bottles into your wine fridge to be satisfied with your purchase, the smartest move is to choose a wine fridge that claims a number higher than the number you need.
 This will give you enough room to insert bottles of pinot noir and champagne in between the Bordeaux and riesling bottles.

 Number of Zones

-Many built-in wine coolers feature a single zone, ensuring that all of your bottles are kept at roughly the same temperature (with some slight fluctuation between top and bottom since heat rises).
+Many built-in wine fridges feature a single zone, ensuring that all of your bottles are kept at roughly the same temperature (with some slight fluctuation between top and bottom since heat rises).

-Many built-in wine coolers use attractive LED lighting to complement their appearance.
-Wine coolers are available in a variety of colors, allowing you to choose the one that best matches the rest of your kitchen's decor.
+Many built-in wine fridges use attractive LED lighting to complement their appearance. wine fridges are available in a variety of colors, allowing you to choose the one that best matches the rest of your kitchen's decor.

 A built-in model has a certain level of permanency to it; you aren't committing to it indefinitely, but you will want to keep it for a long time.
 Before you take to the trouble of installing it, be sure you like how it looks.

-Look for the following added features when purchasing your built-in wine cooler:
+Look for the following added features when purchasing your built-in wine fridge:

 Security lock: A security lock is a helpful feature if you're storing valuable wines and want to make it tougher for thieves (or confused visitors) to get them.